 - The history of emotions

-Jayne's research aligns with the University's research theme of Creativity, Culture and Society.
-Her research broadly considers the roles that emotions play in society and politics and how cultural values concerning emotions are reflected in historical writing.
+Jayne’s research broadly considers the roles that emotions played in Roman society and politics and how cultural values concerning emotions are reflected in textual sources.
+She draws together evidence from a rich body of genres and texts which have often been overlooked as sources for Roman emotional culture (e.g. historiography, oratory, epistolography, and biography) in order to expand our knowledge of the relationship between emotions and political power in the ancient Roman world.
 Jayne's current book project examines the development of Roman discourses about uses and abuses of anger in public life during the late Republic and early Principate.
-In this project she is particularly interested in how changes in political regimes affect cultural dialogue about emotions.
-Jayne is also working on a project on Machiavelli’s reception of ancient Roman literary representations of public emotion in hispolitical theory.
-This project broadly considers how the study of emotions of the past can inform contemporary discourse about the socio-political value of emotions.
+In this project she is particularly interested in how changes in political regimes affect cultural dialogue about emotions and leadership.

 Jayne’s current projects include a monograph on anger and politics in late Republican and early imperial Rome and a series of articles on topics in Latin literature and Roman history.